-Compared to the consensus Central scenario, the consensus Upside scenario features a faster recovery in economic activity during the first two years, before converging to long-run trends.
+Compared to the consensus Central scenario, the consensus Upside scenario features a faster recovery in economic activity during the first two years, before converging to long-run trend expectations.

 The scenario is consistent with a number of key upside risk themes.
-These include the orderly and rapid global abatement of COVID-19 via successful containment and prompt deployment of a vaccine; de-escalation of tensions between the US and China; de-escalation of political tensions in Hong Kong; continued support from fiscal and monetary policy and smooth relations between the UK and the EU which enables the two parties to swiftly reach a comprehensive agreement on trade and services.
+These include the orderly and rapid global abatement of COVID-19 via successful containment and ongoing vaccine efficacy; de-escalation of tensions between the US and China; and continued support from fiscal and monetary policy.